sheljustdoes/veridian/README.md

 5. **User Agency**
-   The user remains the final arbiter.
-   Veridian provides structure, not authority.
+   The user remains the final arbiter. veridian. provides structure, not authority.

 ---

-## What Veridian Does (Current Prototype)
+## What veridian.
+Does (Current Prototype)

 1. Accepts a research query.
 2. Retrieves abstracts from PubMed.